 For entry to the PGCertTL programme you must meet both the minimum previous experience and the minimum current teaching requirements.

-- Minimum of FTE 120 hours of prior teaching experience in higher education in any HEI; with substantive personal teaching responsibilities such as designing and delivering teaching sessions, setting and marking assessment (formative and/or summative), providing feedback to students, course development etc. AND
+- Minimum of FTE 120 hours of prior teaching experience in higher education in any HEI; with substantive personal teaching responsibilities working at Descriptor 2 of the UKPSF, for example designing and delivering teaching sessions, setting and marking assessment (formative and/or summative), providing feedback to students, course development etc. AND

-- Minimum of 5 hours per week teaching responsibilities for the full duration of the programme (2 years).
+- Minimum of 5 hours per week teaching responsibilities, commensurate with Descriptor 2 of the UKPSF, for the full duration of the programme (2 years).
 This requirement reflects that this is a practice-based course and must have responsibility for design and planning of learning activities or programmes of study; design and marking of assessments, feedback to students and course development etc.

 If there is a semester when you will not be teaching, please speak to the PGCertTL team to discuss whether the programme is right for you at this time.